Alejogb1/job-board/blog-data/how-is-the-local-gradient-calculated-during-backpropagation.md

 id: "how-is-the-local-gradient-calculated-during-backpropagation"
 ---

-Okay, let's tackle this one.
+, let's tackle this one.
 I've spent a good chunk of my career in the trenches with neural networks, and the question of how local gradients are calculated during backpropagation is fundamental.
 It’s not just about memorizing formulas; it’s about understanding the mechanics of how a network learns.
 I remember one particularly tricky project involving a custom convolutional neural network for image segmentation where a seemingly insignificant error in my gradient calculations led to weeks of debugging.
 It really underscored the importance of having a solid grasp of these underlying principles.

 At its core, backpropagation is an elegant application of the chain rule of calculus.
-When we talk about the local gradient, we're referring to the derivative of the loss function with respect to the outputs of a specific layer, *given the gradient of the layer further up the network*.
+When we talk about the local gradient, we're referring to the derivative of the loss function with respect to the outputs of a specific layer, _given the gradient of the layer further up the network_.
 The 'local' part is key because it represents the immediate change in the loss for a small change in that layer's output, while the overall gradient propagates back, layer by layer.
 Think of it as a domino effect; the gradient from a later layer influences the gradient calculation for the previous one, but the local gradient is the specific 'push' each domino receives from the one after it.

 Let’s break this down in a more concrete way.
 We’ll look at a very common example: a fully connected layer using a standard activation function, say sigmoid or relu.